Lorraine Clifford-Lee: Racist tweets scandal

 At the start of the campaign, multiple tweets emerged where Clifford-Lee appeared to make derogatory and xenophobic comments portraying negative and xenophobic attitudes towards foreigners, Irish Travellers as well as ableist and body shaming tweets about females.

 She was forced to apologise the tweets from 2011.
 She refused calls to stand down as a candidate, claiming she was the victim of a smear campaign, while Fianna Fáil did not discipline her.

 By-election result

 There was a record low turn out for the constituency of 25.59% and the seat was won by the Green Party.
 Clifford-Lee received 18.5% of the first preference votes, coming second, and was eliminated on the final count.

-2020 general election
+Since 2020

 She was also an unsuccessful candidate for Dublin Fingal at the 2020 general election.
-She lost her seat at the 2020 Seanad election, but was restored to Seanad Éireann after being nominated by the Taoiseach Micheál Martin, her party leader, in June 2020.
+She lost her seat at the 2020 Seanad election, but was returned to the Seanad after being nominated by the Taoiseach Micheál Martin, her party leader, in June 2020.
+She was the Fianna Fáil Seanad spokesperson on Health.

+She was unsuccessful for the Dublin Fingal West constituency at the 2024 general election, being eliminated on the 5th count.

+Clifford-Lee lost her seat at the 2025 Seanad election.
+She was nominated to the 27th Seanad on 7 February 2025.
+She was subsequently appointed the Cathaoirleach of the Committee on Members' Interests of the Seanad Éireann.